 Duet/Trio, Small Group, and Large Group entries cannot compete in an age division more than one age division younger than the oldest dancer, regardless of the average age.
 An example would be a performer age 15 (Senior) dancing in a duet/trio or group with an average age of 10 (Junior), would be moved into the Teen Age Division and put into the lowest age group of the Teen Age Division (age 12).
 If a performer’s age is 20 or older, the Duet/Trio or Group must compete in the Adult Age Division and the above rule does not apply.
 The Line Division is the only exception to these rules.

-Solo and Duet/Trio – 3 minutes, Small Group – 3 minutes, Large Group – 4 minutes, Line – 5 minutes and Production Category – minimum 5 minutes and maximum 8 minutes.
+Solo and Duet/Trio – minimum 1½ minutes and maximum 3 minutes, Small Group – minimum 1½ minutes and maximum 3 minutes, Large Group – minimum 2 minutes and maximum 4 minutes, Line – minimum 2½ minutes and maximum 5 minutes and Production Category – minimum 5 minutes and maximum 8 minutes.
 We do allow extended time, however, the studio must contact Dance Showcase USA Staff to get approval.

 Setup time for props for Production routines must be limited to 2 minutes and cleared within 1 minute.
 For other routines, props must be setup within 1 minute and cleared within 30 seconds.
 If these time limits are exceeded, performances may be subject to point deductions.